gonium/usb-iso-rs485/README.md

 # TODO

 * Copy all footprints to project library
-* README/Software: Set CBUS3 to PWREN function
+* Footprint of MOSFET is wrong
 * Increase hole diameter for WAGO connector
-* Fix position of silkscreen on bottom
+* Fix position of silkscreen on bottom layer

 # FTDI configuration.